neil-edelman/boxes/readme.md

  * Dependancies:
    [Array.h](../Array/)
  * Caveat:
    Have a replace; potentially much less wastful then remove and add\.
 Compression _ala_ Judy; 64 bits to store mostly 0/1?
 Could it be done?
+Don't put two strings side\-by\-side or delete one that causes two strings to be side\-by\-side that have more than 512 matching characters in the same bit\-positions, it will trip an `assert`\. \(Genomic data, perhaps?\)
  * See also:
    [Array](https://github.com/neil-edelman/Array); [Heap](https://github.com/neil-edelman/Heap); [List](https://github.com/neil-edelman/List); [Orcish](https://github.com/neil-edelman/Orcish); [Pool](https://github.com/neil-edelman/Pool); [Set](https://github.com/neil-edelman/Set)